Regulated AI · MCP · HIPAA-Grade

 Five tools, one conductor.

 Each stage is a separate custom Claude tool, swappable on its own.
 The conductor is Claude.
 Three of the five tools change something (extract, mask, route); one is a check (validate); one totals things up (cost).
-The pipeline is composition.

 stage 1 doc_extract mutation · work-order Returns the task, schema, and 13 rules.
 Claude does the extraction against the document text.